Zimmerman hits tiebreaking 3-run homer as Nats beat Orioles

 Orioles: RHP Hunter Harvey, who is on the 60-day injured list with a strained left oblique, will make his first rehab appearance on Sunday for Triple-A Norfolk.

-“We’ve scheduled out his outings for the next eight, nine days,” manager Brandon Hyde said.
+“We’ve scheduled out his outings for the next eight, nine days,” Hyde said.
 “Then, hopefully he’s ready to join us.”

 Nationals: OF Victor Robles missed his third straight game with a sprained right ankle.
 Robles had an MRI on Friday.
 Manager Davey Martinez said Robles was “day-to-day.
 We’ll see how it feels today, and we’ll go from there.”